johannes-ll/johannes-ll/README.md

 ## Hello
 Working on some personal projects that will appear soon.
-Alwauys looking to add on to my portfolio.
+Always looking to add on to my portfolio.